Guidelines for Environmentally Responsible Procurement

 - Where feasible and cost effective and where the products are compatible with individual ministry requirements, preference should be given to purchase of environmentally sensitive products and services.

-- Evaluation criteria specified in the solicitation document should consider the environmental impact over the life cycle of each product compared to the alternatives, by taking into account economic and environmental impact, production processes used, energy use, maintenance and disposal requirements.
+- Evaluation criteria specified in the solicitation document should consider the environmental impact over the life cycle of each product or service compared to the alternatives, by taking into account economic and environmental impact, production processes used, energy use, maintenance and disposal requirements.

 - Where they are cost effective and meet performance and technical standards, products certified under a relevant environmental labelling program may be specified in the solicitation document.
 Specific environmental technical requirements may also be included in product specifications.